mackuba/cointools/README.md

 cmcap power-ledger -b
 ```

-Or you can request the price in one of the ~30 other supported fiat currencies with `-f` or `--fiat-currency`:
+Or you can request the price in one of the ~30 other supported fiat currencies with `-c` or `--convert-to`:

 ```
-cmcap request-network -fEUR
+cmcap request-network -cEUR
 ```

 You can print a list of supported fiat currencies with `cmcap --list-fiat-currencies`.